el-tumero/nicepck/README.md

 ## Intro

 A couple of scripts for using Webpack 5 in more friendly way.
-Currently our Webpack config is made for Typescript, Pug, Scss, Tailwind
+Currently our Webpack config is made for Typescript, HTML, Pug, Scss, Tailwind

 ## Contents